 Caesarstone® Health & Safety

-Caesarstone quartz surfaces are in millions of homes around the world, and comply with the strictest standards of hygiene and sterility.
+Caesarstone surfaces are in millions of homes around the world and comply with the strictest standards of hygiene and sterility.

 Overview

-As the world’s leading global quartz surface developer and manufacturer, the health and safety of our employees, suppliers, partners and communities are our first priority.
+As the world’s leading global quartz and mineral surfaces developer and manufacturer, the health and safety of our employees, suppliers, partners and communities are our first priority.
 As such, Caesarstone promotes safe working environments, free of hazards and in compliance with all New Zealand law.

 In Summary, the key points are: